Data Science Interview Questions and Answers for Fresher’s and Experienced Candidates

 Q9.
 Which are some of the common data verification methods that are used by all the data analysts?

-Ans: Normally, some of the common methods that used by the data analysts to validate the data are:
+Ans: Normally, some of the common methods used by the data analysts to validate the data is:

 Q10.
 Mention below all the various and the different steps in an analysis project.